-The assistant referee's position for a free kick shall be in line with the second last defender in order to check the offside line which is a priority in any case.
-However, he shall be ready to follow the ball by moving down the touchline towards the corner flag if there is a direct shot on goal.
+The assistant referee's position for a free kick must be in line with the second last defender in order to check the offside line which is a priority in any case.
+However, he must be ready to follow the ball by moving down the touch line towards the corner flag if there is a direct shot on goal.